Top 6 Ways to Rev Up your Job Search

 In the midst of a job search slump is a difficult place to be, but the most important tip is to assess yourself and what you want, and then take every step possible to push toward success.

 Let The Intersect Group help you get out of your job search slump.
 If you’re looking for a job in finance and accounting or information technology The Intersect Group can help!
-Contact us today at 770-500-3636.
+Contact us today or call us at 770-500-3636.